Tominous/casper-1/README.md

 - Video game account profiles.
 If an online game you play offers an API to retrieve game data, Casper can be used to aggregate that data into user-friendly outputs right into discord chat.
+- [Subreddit](https://reddit.com) linking.
+If Casper detects a valid subreddit in a message, it'll reply with a link directly to that subreddit.

 # Installation
 You'll need to [setup your own bot credentials](https://discordapp.com/developers/applications/)